The GhostArk Story

 So, what's the point now?

 This page lives on as a comical, parody telling of that situation.
-We acquired this domain, GhostArk.com, after the company left it in order to reach those who have been harmed by the originators of this scam.
+We acquired this domain, GhostArk.com, after the company abandoned it on their own free will in order to inform those who have been harmed by the originators of this scam and halt any further harm.
 Though we are angry at the loss of money and faith in those who actually do work hard for our field, we trust this will help trigger a bit of a chuckle at the situation many stumbled over.

 Our hope is...